 Welcome to the Full-Circle Learning website.
-We are happy to introduce you to a learning model that has raised the capacity of many thousands of teachers to ignite the potential of students in 30 nations over the past quarter century.
+We are happy to introduce you to a learning model that has raised the capacity of many thousands of teachers to ignite the potential of students in 35 nations over more than a quarter century.

 Our philosophy statement has always honored the nobility of each indigenous culture as we help young people embrace their role as society's change agents and humanitarians.